 - Plan: Display the strategy you designed to tackle the client's challenges.

-- Recommend: Finish your presentation by inviting the customer to conduct business with you.
+- Recommend: Finish your business proposal presentation by inviting the customer to conduct business with you.

 6. Address common customer problems